This list is from this month's ACSM Health & Fitness Journal. Enjoy!

 -Reduces stress and anxiety.

-Increased muscle strength, power, endurance and size with enhanced performance of everyday tasks. --You will be able to do everyday tasks like lifting, carrying, and walking up stairs with greater ease.
+-Decreases colds and illness. -Increased muscle strength, power, endurance and size with enhanced performance of everyday tasks. --You will be able to do everyday tasks like lifting, carrying, and walking up stairs with greater ease.

-By working the muscles through a full range of motion, weight training can improve your overall body flexibility.
+-By working the muscles through a full range of motion, weight training can improve your overall body flexibility.
 Increased flexibility reduces the risk of muscle pulls and back pain

 -Strong muscles, tendons, and ligaments are less likely to give way under stress and are less likely to be injured.
 Increased bone density and strength reduces back and knee pain by building muscle around these areas.